 |Detached||4||15 windows||£9,350 - £10,100||£12,300 - £16,000|

 Pricing is for aluminium style double glazing windows, cost of materials and installation only.
-Sash aluminium windows are uncommon and we could not find average price points for these.
+Sash aluminium windows are very rare, so we omitted them.

 Cost of Aluminium Windows (materials + installation)

 |Type of home||Number of Bedrooms||Windows needed||Expected cost of Casement style Aluminium Windows|

 |Detached||4||15 windows||£9,350 - £10,100|

 Save money on the price of double glazed windows